 Tips for Planning an Ingram Olkin Forum (IOF)

-Choose a topic of interest, and give it a catchy name.
+Choose a topic of interest to the statistical community, and provide a title or theme.
 Create the rationale: how does the TOPIC fit with the IOF goals (review goals on IOF page).
 Forums can be held virtually online (by Zoom), or in-person.

 - Discuss how findings might be disseminated.

 - Create an organizing committee of motivated researchers invested in the TOPIC.
 Links to several prior programs are Gun Violence, Unplanned Clinical Trial Disruptions: Session 1 (discussion of the problem), Session 3 (a specific method with formation of working group).

 - Create a draft program description of the forum using this template:

 a) Keep online sessions to 3 hours each, and keep in-person workshops to 1-3 days.

 b) NISS Director or designee will provide 'Opening Remarks' to welcome participants and give a few housekeeping rules, and will give a few brief comments on the history and goals of IOFs.
 10-15 minutes

 c) IOF Committee Liaison or designee will provide an opening statement of the forum and topic of what will be adressed from the forum and state how it relates to the goals of IOFs.